LinkedInLearning/machine-learning-with-python-logistic-regression-3211129/README.md

 # Machine Learning with Python: Logistic Regression
-This is the repository for the LinkedIn Learning course Machine Learning with Python: Logistic Regression .
+This is the repository for the LinkedIn Learning course Machine Learning with Python: Logistic Regression.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Machine Learning with Python: Logistic Regression ][lil-thumbnail-url]